Foto: travelview - stock.adobe.com

 CHRISTMAS MARKETS

-One of the most impressive and lively variations on street festivals is the Weihnachtsmarkt or Christkindel-markt (Christmas market).
-Actually,the Weihnachtsmarkt predates street festivals by several centuries; originally, they were markets set up in major towns to allow craftspeople to sell their wares before Christmas.
-This origin is preserved in today’s versions, where you’ll find numerous small stands offering a vast array of small and large crafts items.
-Fittinglyenough, the Christmas market is also where you’ll bag the best selections of and best buys on Christmas decorations (remember that Germans started the Christmas tree tradition).
-There are also stands selling pottery, woodcraft and hand-crafted jewelry.
-In addition, there are frequently rows of stalls selling various other wintry articles.
+One of the most impressive and lively variations of street festivals is the Christmas market.
+In fact, the Christmas market predates the street festivals by several centuries; originally, they were markets set up in larger towns to allow craftsmen to sell their wares before Christmas.
+This origin has been preserved in today’s versions, where you’ll find numerous small stalls offering a wide range of crafts, large and small.
+Fittingly, the Christmas market is also where you’ll find the best selection and deals on Christmas decorations (don’t forget that the Germans started the Christmas tree tradition).
+There are also stalls selling pottery, woodwork and handmade jewellery.
+In addition, there are often rows of stalls selling various other winter items.

-All this shopping and gazing invariably leaves you hungry and thirsty, so any self-respecting Christmas market includes a bounty of stalls offering Christmas season sustenance.
-A particularly popular drink is Glühwein, a sweet, hot mulled red wine.
-Many Christmas-season candies, cookies and gingerbread are also a standard part of Christmas markets.
-Seasonal sustenance of a more substantial variety is available in the form of potato pancakes or a thick, hearty broth that can be a light meal in itself (Common varieties include pea, lentil, Serbian bean, and goulash soup).
+All this shopping and gazing is bound to leave you hungry and thirsty, so any self-respecting Christmas market will have a plethora of stalls offering seasonal nourishment.
+A particularly popular drink is glühwein, a sweet, hot, mulled red wine.
+Many seasonal sweets, biscuits and gingerbread are also a standard part of Christmas markets.
+More substantial seasonal food is available in the form of potato pancakes or a thick, hearty broth that can be a light meal in itself (common varieties include pea, lentil, Serbian bean and goulash soup).

-In this region, Frankfurt’s is the largest and most crowded.
-It starts at the little passageway north of the river fronting Historisches Museum, then runs up through the Römerberg, all the way to just below the Hauptwache.
-These Christmas fairs are such a deeply ingrained part of life that they even turn up in most small towns.
-They usually open in late November and run for about four weeks.
+Frankfurt’s is the largest and busiest in the region.
+It starts in the small passageway north of the river by the Historisches Museum, then runs up the Römerberg to just below the Hauptwache.
+These Christmas markets are such an ingrained part of life that they can be found in most small towns.
+They usually open at the end of November and run for about four weeks.
 But plan your visits carefully!
-Christmas markets usually close down a few days before Christmas, so if you run over to your local Weihnachtsmarkt on the 23rd or 24th with some last-minute shopping in mind, you are liable to get an unpleasant surprise.
+Christmas markets usually close a few days before Christmas, so if you rush to your local market on the 23rd or 24th to do some last-minute shopping, you could be in for a nasty surprise.

 PARKS & GARDENS